citp/privacy-policy-historical/w/wi/wis/wisdomjobsgulf.com.md

-> *The following text is extracted and transformed from the wisdomjobsgulf.com privacy policy that was archived on 2012-11-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121105103556id_/http%3A//www.wisdomjobsgulf.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wisdomjobsgulf.com privacy policy that was archived on 2013-04-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130424045100id_/http%3A//www.wisdomjobsgulf.com/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy | Wisdomjobs Gulf
+# Privacy Policy | Wisdomjobsgulf.com

 ### Privacy Policy